ebolat/emre.me/_posts/2019-05-01-data-structures-in-python.md

 - Sets
 - Dictionaries

 I will introduce all of these built-in data structures in separate posts which can be reached by clicking the links above.
-Also I will mention about frequently used data structures like,
+Also, I will mention about frequently used data structures like,

 - Arrays, NumPy Arrays, 2D Arrays and Matrices
 - Linked Lists